The Auld Triangle: Notable performances

 The Doug Anthony Allstars performed a medley (a variation on Fred Geis's "Lament for Brendan Behan" prefacing "The Auld Triangle") on the Australian ABC program The Big Gig in the late 1980s.

 The Frames performed it as the final song of a two-hour concert at the Vic Theater in Chicago on 23 November 2010.
 They performed the song live on RTÉ television's The Saturday Night Show on 18 December of the same year.

 U2 played a live cover version at Croke Park, Dublin on 24 July 2009 as part of the 360 tour.
 Bono joined lead singer Glen Hansard on 8 May 2012 in New York City's The Living Room venue to perform the song.
+Following Hansard's death in 2026, "The Auld Triangle" was sung by mourners, including Bono, Eddie Vedder, Damien Rice, Lisa Hannigan, Markéta Irglová, Liam Ó Maonlaí and members of The Frames, as his funeral procession left St Patrick's Cathedral, Dublin.
+The song was also sung by members of the public in tribute in the days following his death.

 At the Ceiliúradh (celebration) at Royal Albert Hall on 10 April 2014, it was sung by a collection of performers including Glen Hansard, Lisa Hannigan, Elvis Costello, Conor O’Brien (of Villagers), Paul Brady, Imelda May, John Sheahan, Dónal Lunny, Andy Irvine and The Gloaming.